Welcome to Hawks Class

 Miss McCarthy is our teaching assistant.

-PE days: we will be doing PE on Thursday and Friday.
+PE days: We will be doing PE on Wednesdays and Fridays.
 We will be getting changed for PE, so please ensure that the children have PE kit in school on these days.

 Hawks Class Charter